 If you live in an older home, eventually you will likely consider replacing countertops.
 There are a number of good reasons for doing this, from functionality to appearance.
-Let’s take look at a few of the reasons you might want to consider for updating the look of your kitchen with new countertops.
+Let’s take look at a few of the reasons you might want to consider updating the look of your kitchen with new countertops.

 6 Signs Your Countertops Need to Be Replaced

 Replacing countertops can be a pretty costly, labor-intensive task.
 But if you’ve owned your home for a long time, it may be time to pull the trigger.
-Here are 6 signs it’s probably time replace your countertops.
+Here are 6 signs it’s probably time to replace your countertops.